Murrell Home Volunteer Program

 Position benefits: An opportunity to help physically preserve museum collections for future generations.
 See historical artifacts up close and help with their conservation.

 Tasks and responsibilities: Enter information about museum artifacts into a computer-based collections management system.
 Volunteers may be asked to handle artifacts and assist in numbering them.

-Expectations regarding number of hours and times: Work may be done in the office any time during office hours, 8:00am-5:00pm, Tuesday-Saturday.
-After learning the computer program, volunteers will be expected to complete 15 hours of volunteer work in the span of approximately 3 months.
+Expectations regarding number of hours and times: Work may be done in the office any time during office hours, 8 am to 5 pm, Tuesday–Saturday.
+After learning the computer program, volunteers will be expected to complete fifteen hours of volunteer work in the span of approximately three months.